-Right now, it’s hard to find affordable Florida homeowners insurance.
+Right now, Floridians have a hard time finding affordable homeowners insurance.
 Insurance companies have been paying out large claim settlements for catastrophic storms for years, but climate change has upped the price tag, causing insurers to either raise premiums or opt out of the Sunshine State altogether.
-In fact, insurance companies in Florida recently dropped 50,000 policyholders .

-While it's true every home will likely be impacted by climate change, that doesn’t mean every home will be impacted the same way.
-Everything from the building materials to the foundation type to the terrain it's built on can impact a home's ability to survive major damage.
+While it's true most homes will likely feel the effect of climate change, not every home will be impacted the same way.
+Everything from the building materials to the foundation type to the terrain it's built on can impact a home's ability to resist major damage.

-That’s why we retrieve reliable data from a variety of sources, including the government, satellite images, and real estate archives.
+That’s why we retrieve reliable data from a variety of public sources in addition to the information you provide.
 Once we’ve collected this data, we use advanced technology to analyze it thoroughly.
 This allows us to get more accurate readings of how much money a home should be paying for insurance – even in regions that are repeatedly bombarded by hostile weather.
 The end result is affordable home insurance for more people.

 Claims can be particularly tricky for legacy insurance companies because of the influx of losses during a catastrophic event.
 Overloaded, already slow systems mean long wait times for customers to even file claims.
 Long processing times often leave customers wondering if they’ll ever see their damaged homes repaired.

-Like the recent climate report from the Intergovernmental Panel on Climate Change (IPCC) says, the climate emergency is here and it’s already impacting our lives.
+As the recent climate change report from the Intergovernmental Panel on Climate Change (IPCC) says, the climate emergency is here and it’s already impacting our lives.
 As climate change intensifies, it will continue to impact home insurance.
 Premiums will likely keep rising and quality coverage will be harder to get.

 However, that’s only true if insurance companies can’t adjust to changing times.
 At Kin, we know better data and direct-to-consumer distribution are key to handling the new normals that climate change brings.
 We’re not only better able to assess risk, but we can also help our customers best mitigate it.